eResearchSandpit/swcmeethpc/05-compilers.md

  Performance [GFLOPS]: 13.3082251485530634
 ~~~
 We now reach more than 13 GFLOPS, or another speedup of 5 over our own Fortran program.
 Compared to our original Python program, we have reached a speedup of more than 60,000...

+> ## Challenge
+>
+> Why is the `python` program still needed to run a code written in Python language, while the `xlf90` program is not needed to run a Fortran code?
+Hint: look at the files "matmulti1.py", "matmulti1.f90", and "matmulti1.x" using the `less` program; you will need to confirm that you want to look at binary file "matmulti1.x" by typing "y".
+Will the microprocessor understand the Python code in "matmulti1.py" or the Fortran code in "matmulti1.f90"?
+Can you understand the content of "matmulti1.x"?